flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 :::

-This waveform serves as a bassline for the melody.
-Modifying its pitch dramatically can also produce percussion.
+One of the specialities of the APU, when compared to the competition, is the ability to produce **triangle waves**.
+These are often used as a **bassline** for the melody.
+Moreover, by modifying its pitch dramatically one can also use it for **percussion**.

 The APU has one channel reserved for this type of wave.
+Behind the scenes, a dedicated sequencer takes 32 cycles to generate a triangle signal [@audio-aputriangle], this limitation makes the resulting triangle waveform take the shape of a step ladder.

-The volume of this channel can't be controlled, possibly because the volume control is used to construct the triangle.
+On the other side, the respective circuitry does not provide volume control.
+In any case, some games found other ways by fiddling with the mixer's volume control.

 #### Noise {.tab}